targendaz2/bats-zsh/README.md

 ## Usage
 This project provides the following functions:
 ### `zsource`
-Used in place of `source` to source a Zsh script.
+Used in place of `source` to source 1 or more Zsh scripts.
 ```
 @test 'zsource sample test'{
+    zsource path/to/zsh-script1
-    zsource path/to/zsh-script
+    zsource path/to/zsh-script2
 }
 ```
+When mulitple files are sourced using `zsource`, conflicts will be handled the same as `source` would.
+In effect, when there is a conflict, the newer version will overwrite the older one.
 ### `zrun`
 Used in place of `run` to run a function from the sourced Zsh script.
 ```